'If the baby could speak, she would scream': The risky measures to feed small babies in Gaza

 "I am terrified about the fate of the baby," said her grandmother, Nemah Hamouda.
 "We named her after her mother...hoping she can survive and live long, but we are so afraid, we hear children and adults die every day of hunger."

-Muntaha now weighs about 3.5 kilogrammes, her family said, barely more than half of what a full-term baby her age would normally weigh.
+Muntaha now weighs about 3.5kg, her family said, barely more than half of what a full-term baby her age would normally weigh.
 She suffers stomach problems like vomiting and diarrhoea after feeding.

 Health officials, aid workers and Gazan families told Reuters many families are feeding infants herbs and tea boiled in water, or grinding up bread or sesame.
 Humanitarian agencies also reported cases of parents boiling leaves in water, eating animal feed and grinding sand into flour.